Our ESG commitment

-We are a team dedicated to solving some of the world’s largest problems by delivering on the full potential of RNA through our innovative platform and products.
-Given the scale of the challenges we face, this is the only path that is both responsible and rewarding.
+We are a team dedicated to solving some of the world’s most pressing agricultural challenges by unlocking the full potential of RNA through our innovative platform and products.
+Given the scale and urgency of these challenges, we believe this approach is both responsible and rewarding.

-GreenLight’s product pipeline for agriculture, human health, and animal health is powered by a development process and proprietary platform that allows us to design and manufacture RNA-based products at a broad range of scales in a fast and cost-effective manner, making these solutions rapidly accessible.
+GreenLight Bio’s product pipeline for agriculture, and animal health is powered by a development process and proprietary platform that allows us to design and manufacture RNA-based products at a broad range of scales in a fast and cost-effective manner, making these solutions rapidly accessible.

-For agricultural products, GreenLight’s manufacturing plant in Rochester, New York, has the ability today to produce 0.5 tons/year of RNA.
+For agricultural products, GreenLight Bio’s manufacturing plant in Rochester, New York, has the ability today to produce 1 tons/year of RNA.
 To our knowledge, this is the largest RNA facility by volume in the world.

 We believe in doing the right thing to meet our environmental, social, and governance responsibilities.